Employment lawyers providing employment law answers

 • Decide the question of arbitrability i.e., whether an agreement exists that creates a duty for the parties to arbitrate this claim.

-• Deny arbitration unless the opposing party agreed to submit the dispute to arbitration.
+• Deny arbitration unless the opposing party agreed to submit this dispute to arbitration.
 In deciding whether the parties have agreed to submit a particular grievance to arbitration, a court may not rule on the potential merits of the underlying claims.

 • Decide whether the arbitration agreement covers the claim filed in court.
 A presumption of arbitrability exists that says a court should order arbitration of the particular claim unless it is positively sure that the arbitration clause cannot be read to cover the dispute.
 In other words, any doubts concerning the scope of arbitrable issues should be resolved in favor of arbitration.